teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >   > <comment-title>Different Galaxy servers</comment-title>
 >   >  This is an image of Galaxy Australia, located at [usegalaxy.org.au](https://usegalaxy.org.au/)
 >   >
->   > The particular Galaxy server that you are using may look slightly different and have a different web address.
+>   > The particular Galaxy server you are using may look slightly different and have a different web address.
 >   >
 >   > You can also find more possible Galaxy servers at the top of this tutorial in **Available on these Galaxies**
 >   {: .comment}